 Papal Chapel of the Apostolic Nunciature to Great Britain

-Apostolic Nunciature of the Holy See in London, 54 Parkside Wimbledon
+Apostolic Nunciature of the Holy See, Winkfield Lodge, 54 Parkside Wimbledon, London

 'For his Papal assignment, Clarke has incorporated texts into the stained-glass window, including a page from Fisher's Sermon Against the Pernicious Doctrine of Martin Luther.
 There is a letter from More to Cardinal Wolsey about the act of succession in More's own hand.
 "We scanned the letter and etched his own handwriting over the glass."
 There's also a printed page from Newman's book An Essay in Aid of a Grammar of Assent.
 "I like my work to enable the building to function in a way that hopefully tips the balance of the experience from being functional to being inspirational," says Clarke.
 "I think there is an extremely powerful argument to be made today for art to actually bring beauty and something of the sublime into the banality of mundane experience.
 So often now, art is limiting of that kind of encounter.
 I believe people respond to beauty both in nature and in art.
-When it involves the passage of light, it is uplifting in a way that is incomparable."' – The Independent, September 2010.
+When it involves the passage of light, it is uplifting in a way that is incomparable.
+I left the centre of the flame transparent because the chapel faces due west across Wimbledon Common.
+And when the sun sets and comes in through those candle flames, the transparency picks up the colour of the sun and it starts to glow itself."' – The Independent, September 2010.